JPLOpenSource/fprime-sw-Rel1.0/zmq-radio/docs/sdd.md

 The ZmqRadio is an active component that provides an interface to the ZeroMQ based GSE server.

+The FPrime ZeroMQ GSE server uses ZeroMQ as a socket middleware library.
+An interface is needed to allow an embedded system to communicate with the server.
+This component provides that.

 The component takes input from a `Fw::Com` and `Fw:BufferSend` port.
 These inputs are serviced by the `Zmq::ZmqRadio::downlinkPort_handler` and `Zmq::ZmqRadio::filedownlinkbuffersendin_handler`, respectively.

 An `Os::Task` listener thread, `Zmq::ZmqRadio::subscriptionTask`, runs in parallel with the ZmqRadio's main thread.
 This listener thread blocks and listens for packets coming from the ground system.
-Any ZMQ error, such as a network disconnect, breaks the block allowing the task to switch to the `ZMQ_RADIO_DISCONNECTED` state.

-In order to support persistent reconnection attempts and component stability, the ZmqRadio maintains two internal states:
+The component uses state to determine it's behavior.
+There are two states the component can be in:

+- `ZMQ_RADIO_CONNECTED`
 - `ZMQ_RADIO_DISCONNECTED`
-- `ZMQ_RADIO_CONNECTED`

 The ZmqRadio's state controls each input handlers to keep message queues from backing up.
 The internal state also facilitates persistent reconnection attempts.

+A ZMQ error, such as a network disconnect, may change `ZMQ_RADIO_DISCONNECTED` state.
+While in a disconnected state the component tries to reconnect with the server.
+The state is restored to `ZMQ_RADIO_CONNECTED` if connection is successful.

 ## 2. Requirements